 Currently, it is not possible to predict the effect of any such changes, any establishment of alternative reference rates or any other reforms to LIBOR that may be implemented in the U.K. or elsewhere.
 Uncertainty as to the nature of such potential changes, alternative reference rates or other reforms may adversely affect the rates on our repurchase facilities, securitizations or residential loans held for longer-term investment.
 If LIBOR is discontinued or is no longer quoted, the applicable base rate used to calculate interest on our repurchase agreements will be determined using alternative methods.
-One such alternative rate being discussed and tested in the United States is the Secured Overnight Funding Rate, or SOFR.
-There are significant differences between LIBOR and SOFR such as LIBOR being an unsecured lending rate and SOFR a secured lending rate, another is SOFR is an overnight rate and LIBOR reflects term rates at different maturities.
+In the U.S., efforts to identify a set of U.S. dollar reference interest rates include proposals by the Alternative Reference Rates Committee of the Federal Reserve Board and the Federal Reserve Bank of New York.
+The U.S. Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, is considering replacing U.S. dollar LIBOR with the Secured Overnight Funding Rate, or SOFR.
+The Federal Reserve Bank of New York began publishing SOFR rates in April 2018.
+The market transition away from LIBOR and towards SOFR is expected to be gradual and complicated.
+There are significant differences between LIBOR and SOFR, such as LIBOR being an unsecured lending rate and SOFR a secured lending rate, another is SOFR is an overnight rate and LIBOR reflects term rates at different maturities.
 These and other differences create the potential for basis risk between the two rates.
 The impact of any basis risk difference between LIBOR and SOFR may negatively affect our net interest margin.
 Any of these alternative methods may result in interest rates that are higher than if the LIBOR Rate was available in its current form, which could have a material adverse effect on our net interest margin.
 In addition, the manner and timing of the shift is currently unknown.
 Market participants are still considering how various types of financial instruments and securitization vehicles should react to a discontinuation of LIBOR.
-It is possible that not all of our assets and liabilities will transition to the same alternative reference rate, in each case increasing the difficulty of hedging.
+It is possible that not all of our assets and liabilities will transition away from LIBOR at the same time, and it is possible that not all of our assets and liabilities will transition to the same alternative reference rate, in each case increasing the difficulty of hedging.
 We and other market participants have less experience understanding and modeling SOFR-based assets and liabilities than LIBOR-based assets and liabilities, increasing the difficulty of investing, hedging, and risk management.
 The process of transition involves operational risks.
-It is also
+It is also possible that no transition will occur for many financial instruments.